JosephEoff/josepheoff.github.io/_posts/2022-08-20-pfaff-k-1-straycat.md

 |-----|
 |![Left](/assets/2022-08-20-pfaff-k-1-straycat/4.jpg)|

 It's a pretty machine, and rather dainty - it is smaller than my Adler 8.
-I [looked up the serial number,](https://ismacs.net/pfaff/pfaff_manufacture_dates.html) and found that this particular Pfaff K was manufactured in about 1987.
+I [looked up the serial number,](https://ismacs.net/pfaff/pfaff_manufacture_dates.html) and found that this particular Pfaff K was manufactured in about 1897 - it is 125 years old.

 It doesn't have any accessories with it - luckily the shuttle is there, though there's no bobbin.